 Steve LaRose is the chair of the firm’s Private Investment Fund Disputes team.
-He is a skilled commercial litigator who works with clients to resolve their business problems, particularly in defense of SEC investigations, and in disputes amongst parties in the areas of private equity and hedge funds, the securities laws, corporate governance, partnerships, tax credit investments and financial services.
+He is a skilled commercial litigator who works with clients to resolve their business problems, particularly in defense of SEC litigation proceedings and disputes amongst parties in the areas of private equity and hedge funds, securities laws, corporate governance, partnerships, tax credit investments, and financial services.

 I represent private equity funds, hedge funds and managers and institutional investors to resolve disputes concerning fund management, compliance issues, redemptions and valuation matters.
-I am currently handling a matter involving the proper attribution of carried interests in a fund.
+I handle matters involving the proper attribution of carried interests in a fund.

 More and more, I see a trend involving private equity funds’ involvement in disputes at the operating company level, generally over management of the operating company or its dealings with third parties.
 Recently, I defended a private fund sued in its capacity as decision maker for one of its portfolio companies.
 Similarly, the SEC continues to be active in this space, paying particular attention to private equity firms’ methods of receiving fees.

-I work with the firm’s first-in-class Tax Credit Syndication group, and I help clients protect their tax credit investments by resolving disputes between partners, working out problems at the operating partnership level and attending to tax credit compliance issues.
+I work with the firm’s first-in-class Tax Credit & Affordable Housing Investment Disputes practice group and help clients protect their tax credit investments by resolving disputes between partners, working out problems at the operating partnership level, and attending to tax credit compliance issues.